Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 modifications.
 On the target Xperience by Kentico instance, the migrated data can work in the Page Builder's legacy compatibility mode.
 However, we strongly recommend updating your codebase to the new Xperience by Kentico components.

-The Migration Tool provides an advanced migration mode for page builder content that utilizes API discovery on the source instance.
+The Kentico Migration Tool provides an advanced migration mode for page builder content that utilizes API discovery on the source instance.
 To learn more details and how to configure this feature, see [Source instance API discovery](#source-instance-api-discovery).